soraxas/firmware/README.md

   - `ifShift/ifAlt/ifCtrl/ifGui/ifAnyMod/ifNotShift/ifNotAlt/ifNotCtrl/ifNotGui/ifNotAnyMod` is true if either right or left modifier was held in the previous update cycle.
   - `{ifRegEq|ifNotRegEq} <register inex> <value>` pull test if the value in the register identified by first argument equals second argument.
   - `ifRecording/ifNotRecording` and `ifRecordingId/ifNotRecordingId <macro id>` test if the runtime macro recorder is in recording state.
-  - `ifShortcut [KEYID]*` will wait for next keypresses and compare them to the argument.
+  - `ifShortcut/ifNotShortcut [KEYID]*` will wait for next keypresses and compare them to the argument.
 See postponer mechanism section.
-  - `ifGesture/ifNotGesture` just as `ifShortcut`, but breaks after 500ms instead of when the key is released.
+  - `ifGesture/ifNotGesture [KEYID]*` just as `ifShortcut`, but breaks after 500ms instead of when the key is released.
 - `MODIFIER`s modify behaviour of the rest of the keyboard while the rest of the command is active (e.g., a delay) is active.
   - `suppressMods` will supress any modifiers except those applied via macro engine.
 Can be used to remap shift and nonShift characters independently.
   - `suppressKeys` will suppress all new key activations triggered while this modifier is active.